- Prerequisites

 In short: the template defines what will be in the report, while the scheduler determines when and to whom it will be delivered.

-In this guide, we'll walk through the basic steps of using Reporting in ThingsBoard, and create one report template with automated delivery configured for two different customers.
+In this guide, we'll walk through the basic steps of using Reporting in ThingsBoard, and create a report template with automated delivery configured for two different customers.

 Prerequisites